Other Names: sergeant fish, robalo

 Anglers often have the best luck catching snook with live pinfish, mullet, or live shrimp.
-Other effective methods are using sardines free-lined, or they can be fished off the bottom with a fish finder.
+Other effective methods are free-lined sardines, which can be fished off the bottom with a fish finder.
 Most shrimp or baitfish baits will work throughout the year, but it could be helpful to adjust your tactics based on the season.

 This famous Florida fish will mainly feed on shrimp, bivalves, and mud crabs during the summer.
-During the fall, freshwater snook tend to feed primarily on pinfish and shrimp.
+During the fall, freshwater snook feeds primarily on pinfish and shrimp.
 They will feed mainly on mud crabs, snapping shrimps, and worm-like invertebrates during the winter.

-Also, contrary to what many anglers believe, your baitfish or shrimp doesn’t have to be large to catch a big snook.
-Even large snook have been caught on the smallest of baits if casted in the right spot.
+Also, contrary to what many anglers believe, your baitfish or shrimp doesn’t have to be significant to catch a big snook.
+Even large snook have been caught on the smallest baits if cast in the right spot.

-Snook fishing is the ultimate Florida fishing experience and is best in the shallow waters near grass flats, mangroves, and oyster bars or in beautiful urban canals.
+Snook fishing is the ultimate Florida fishing experience and is best in the shallow waters near grass flats, mangroves, oyster bars, or beautiful urban canals.

 Freshwater snook meat is white with medium firmness and best eaten fresh, like most seafood.
 Snook meat isn’t as delicate as trout meat but isn’t as dense as swordfish meat.

 The Florida state record is 44 pounds 3 ounces caught in Ft.
 Myers.
 The fly-caught record is 30 pounds, 4 ounces.

 The IGFA world record is 53-pound 10-ounces caught in Parismina Ranch, Costa Rica.